flowtoolz/flowtoolz.github.io/_posts/2019-05-27-dependencies-determine-the-architecture.md

 ![](/blog-images/software-development/architecture/dependence/a-depends-on-b.jpg)

-**For technical dependence itself, the semantics of how artifacts relate is utterly irrelevant.** Whether class `A` calls a function of class `B`, owns an object of type `B`, is instrinsically composed of objects of type `B` or derives itself from `B` doesn't alter the fact that `A` depends on `B`.
+**For technical dependence itself, the semantics of how artifacts relate is utterly irrelevant.** Whether class `A` calls a function of class `B`, has a property of type `B`, is intrinsically composed of properties of type `B` or derives itself from `B` doesn't alter the fact that `A` depends on `B`.
 In terms of UML class diagrams, arrows signify dependence but the arrow types are irrelevant for that matter:

 ![](/blog-images/software-development/architecture/dependence/uml-arrows.jpg)